unibo-dtm-se-2425-AvianBlasters/artifact/README.md

 ## TODO-list for template usage

-1. Use this template to create a new GitHub repository, say `Avian-Blasters`
+1. Use this template to create a new GitHub repository, say `Avian_Blasters`
     - this name will also be used to identify the package on PyPi
         + so, we suggest choosing a name which has not been used on PyPi, yet
         + we also suggest choosing a name which is a valid Python package name (i.e. `using_snake_case`)

-2. Clone the `Avian-Blasters` repository
+2. Clone the `Avian_Blasters` repository

-3. Open a shell into your local `Avian-Blasters` directory and run
+3. Open a shell into your local `Avian_Blasters` directory and run
     ```bash
-    ./rename-template.sh Avian-Blasters
+    ./rename-template.sh Avian_Blasters
     ```

-    This will coherently rename the template's project name with the one chosen by you (i.e. `Avian-Blasters`, in this example)
+    This will coherently rename the template's project name with the one chosen by you (i.e. `Avian_Blasters`, in this example)

 4. Commit & push